2025/26 Write & Roam Journeys

 Optional Add-On.
 Taj Mahal, Delhi, Jaipur, Elephant Rescue, Jewels and Textiles

-Sunday, March 2: Arrival in Delhi.
+Tuesday, March 3 Arrival in Delhi.
 Upon arrival check-in at the hotel to rest before we hit the road to the Golden Triangle.
-Hotel: THE LEELA AMBIENCE CONVENTION
+After a good rest, we will drive through the India Gate & visit the illuminated Qutab Minar to give you a taste of Delhi: Dinner and overnight at THE LEELA AMBIENCE CONVENTION

-On our way to Jaipur we’ll see the marvel called the Abhanri Chand Baori (step well), one of the oldest and most popular attractions in Rajasthan.
-It was built in 9th century AD.
-One of the largest step-wells in the world, Chand Baori was built to conserve water and provide a respite from the intense heat, and as gathering place for locals and royals.
-This architectural wonder has 3,500 perfectly symmetrical, narrow steps in exquisite geometry.
-The stepwell is not easy to find, making it one of India’s hidden wonders.
+Chand Baori (step well) in the Abhaneri village is one of the oldest (9th century AD) and most popular attractions in Rajasthan.
+One of the largeststep-wells in the world, Chand Baori was built to conserve water and provide a respite from the intense heat.
+It was a community gathering place for locals as well as royals.
+Chand Baori is an architectural wonder with 3,500 perfectly symmetrical, narrow steps.
+It is this exquisite geometry that draws local and international visitors to it every year.
+But Chand Baori is not easy to find, making it one of India’s hidden wonders.
 The play of light and shadow on the steps is what makes the structure so captivating.

 Rate includes